 ANDY MURRAY: THE KING OF ENGLAND: You lead the league in stoicism if you didn't get emotional watching Andy Murray (pictured) win Wimbledon today over Novak Djokovic, the first Brit to do so since 1936.
 The storybook endings that seem too good to be true -- nobody does 'em like sports.
 Great day for Great Britain. on Saturday, Marion Bartoli beat Sabine Lisicki for the women's title.
 It was a star-less final and dull match, spiced only by Lisicki's tears during play as she tried to rally to respectability.
 A competitive match (not that this was) isn't enough.
 I can see good, competitive tennis at my local club.
 In a major final I want starpower; so do TV viewers.
 The men came through on that today.
 Andy Murray came through.

-Check back.
-Will be adding more stuff to this latest blogpost...
+Click back.
+Will be updating/adding to this latest blogpost...